NEWS RELEASES

 About Legacy Health

-Legacy Health is a locally owned, nonprofit health system driven by our mission to improve the health of those around us.
-We offer a unique blend of health services—from wellness and urgent care to dedicated children's care and advanced medical centers.
-We care for patients of all ages when and where they need us across the Portland/Vancouver metro area and mid-Willamette Valley.
-With an eye toward a healthier community, our partnerships tackle vital issues such as housing and mental health.
-Legacy strives to help everyone live healthier and better lives, with the vision of being essential to the health of the region.
-For more information, see About Legacy Health.
+Legacy Health is a local, nonprofit health system driven by our mission to improve the health of those around us.
+We offer a unique blend of health services – from wellness and urgent care to dedicated children’s care and advanced medical centers – to care for patients of all ages when and where they need us across the Portland/Vancouver metro area and mid-Willamette Valley.
+For more information, visit www.legacyhealth.org.

 |